-LITTLE ROCK — March is Problem Gambling Awareness Month, and the Arkansas Scholarship Lottery (ASL) wants to spread the word that help is available around the clock to those who may need it.
+March is Problem Gambling Awareness Month, and the Arkansas Scholarship Lottery (ASL) wants to spread the word that help is available around the clock to those who need it.

 “We are dedicating March to helping people ‘have the conversation’ about problem gambling,” said Eric Hagler, ASL executive director.
-“Approximately two million adults in the United States – or about 1 percent of the population – are considered problem gamblers; yet for many, gambling remains a hidden addiction.”
+“Approximately 2 percent of U.S. adults are considered problem gamblers; yet for many, gambling remains a hidden addiction.

 Problem Gambling Awareness Month is designed to help raise awareness of the prevention, treatment and recovery services available for those adversely affected by gambling.

-Problem gambling includes all gaming behavior that damages personal, family or vocational pursuits.
+Hagler said problem gambling includes all gambling behavior that damages personal, family or vocational pursuits.
 In extreme cases, problem gambling can result in financial ruin, legal problems, loss of career and family or suicide.

 If you or someone you know think you have a problem with gambling, review the questions below.
 If you answer yes to at least one question, you may have a gambling problem:

 - Have you often gambled longer than you had planned?

 - Have you gambled until your last dollar was gone?